ZPetricusic/LiveShopperTask/README.md

 Here I will clarify some of my decisions in the code.

+## BONUS DIRECTORY
+The bonus directory contains the solution to the bonus task.
+In there, many more principles of OOP have been applied and the code was split into several different classes, each with its own purpose.

+The test file remained mostly the same.
 ## Thought process

 A train can be assembled in two ways: